fuzetsu/zaftig/README.md

 In debug mode Zaftig will insert styles using `textContent` and will log to the console when an unknown css property is encountered.

-This is less efficient than the normal CSSOM method, but it allows you to modify styles using chrome dev tools.
+`textContent` is much less efficient than the non debug CSSOM method, but it allows you to modify the styles using chrome dev tools.

-**NOTE:** if enabling, make sure to do so before using `` z`styleString` `` or things may break.
+**NOTE:** make sure to call `setDebug` before inserting any styles

 <hr>